rust-lang/rust/text/0000-conservative-impl-trait.md

 - The function body can return values of any type that implements Trait, but all return values need to be of the same type.
 - Outside of the function body, the return type is only known to implement Trait.
 - As an exception to the above, OIBITS like `Send` and `Sync` leak through an abstract return type.
+This will cause some additional complexity in the compiler due to some non-local typechecking becoming neccessary.
 - The return type is unnameable.
 - The return type has a identity based on all generic parameters the function body is parametrized by, and by the location of the function